Skip to main content

 info

-• Users will need the Admin workspace role in Hex to create semantic models and the Admin role for the repository in GitHub containing the semantic model code.
+• Users will need the Admin workspace role in Hex to import semantic models

-Creating a semantic model establishes a layer where logic is defined and reused throughout Hex.
-With Hex's semantic model integration, users can point directly to an existing semantic model in a GitHub repository that contains definitions for datasets, dimensions, measures, and joins.
-This allows Hex to import the semantic concepts, enabling users to explore using these predefined concepts.
+Creating a semantic project establishes a layer where logic is defined and reused throughout Hex.
+Users can point to existing semantic projects that contain definitions for models, dimensions, measures, and joins.
+Through Hex Semantic Model Sync, Hex imports the semantic concepts and enables users to explore using these predefined concepts.

 Preparing for import